PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:45:51
+Last updated: 2024-04-02 19:46:25
-Random Quote: You can't choose up sides on a round world. - Wayne Dyer
+Random Quote: Try not to become a man of success, but rather try to become a man of value. - Albert Einstein